Last Stop on Market Street: Awards

-Amongst its many honors, The Last Stop on Market Street was awarded the 2016 Newbery Medal, arguably the most highly regarded U.S prize in Children’s literature.
+Amongst its many honors, Last Stop on Market Street was awarded the 2016 Newbery Medal, arguably the most highly regarded U.S. prize in children’s literature.
 This award marked a historic moment in the Newbery's history as Matt de la Peña became the first ever Hispanic American author to win the Medal.
-It also was regarded as a breakthrough moment for picture books, as the Last Stop on Market Street became only the second ever picture book to win the award with the first being in 1982.
-Prior to 2016 only nine of the 403 Newbery Medal and Honor titles were picture books, seven of which being Newbery honors and two winning the medal.
+It also was regarded as a breakthrough moment for picture books, as Last Stop on Market Street became only the second-ever picture book to win the award, with the first being in 1982.
+Prior to 2016 only nine of the 403 Newbery Medal and Honor titles were picture books, seven of them being Newbery honors and two winning the medal.